abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 Now think of what our minds are doing all the time.
-We carry weapons around—our “guns” of views and opinions, our moods and biases, our reactivity, and all our extra baggage.
+We carry weapons around—our “guns” of views and opinions, our moods and biases, our tendencies toward reactivity, and all our extra baggage.
 They keep us from getting close enough to clearly see what the mind is doing, its underlying tendencies, or what its potential capability might be.
 We’re not able to approach our experience mindfully.

 We need to put down the weapons of our likes and dislikes, our views and opinions, and the constant chatter and commentary that we’re always